A Refugee Explores Her Culinary Passion in Costa Rica

 Jul 31, 2023

-“One of the first things we learned was the importance of eating three nutritious meals a day and at set times, and also to plan our meals in advance,” said Sanchez.
+“One of the first things we learned was the importance of eating three nutritious meals a day, and also to plan our meals in advance,” said Torres.
 “I also created a significant support network with the other women in the course and learned that it’s really important to have savings.
 Now I have a savings mentality, which I never had before.”

 A total of 70% of participants in HIAS’ economic inclusion program successfully improved their self-sufficiency after taking part.
 Of those who created new businesses during the program, 60% of these businesses continued to generate sustainable incomes one year after program completion, and 15% of businesses generated new jobs in the community.

-“Through support and close accompaniment for 18 to 24 months, the GMA seeks to provide refugee and asylum-seeking families in Costa Rica with a sustainable and secure livelihood, savings for emergencies, improvement in their nutrition, and effective integration into their communities,” says Angie Solorzano, HIAS Costa Rica’s economic inclusion coordinator.
+“Through support and close accompaniment for 18 to 24 months, the Graduation Model Approach provides refugee and asylum-seeking families in Costa Rica with a sustainable and secure livelihood, savings for emergencies, improvement in their nutrition, and effective integration into their communities,” says Angie Solorzano, HIAS Costa Rica’s Economic Inclusion Coordinator.

-As part of the GMA, Sanchez participated in HIAS’ entrepreneurship school with a gender lens.
-The school provides training to LGBTQ people, GBV survivors, and women at risk through a model of empowerment that promotes participant autonomy and psychological resilience.
+As part of the GMA, Torres also participated in HIAS’ Entrepreneurship School with a Gender Lens.
 It was during this time that the idea to open up her own restaurant started to come to life.

-Now, Sanchez is close to graduating from the program after complying with the requisites in relation to the four key areas.
-“For people to be able to graduate from the GMA, they must be eating properly, saving 5% of their monthly income, sustaining their families, and have made use of support networks in their community for a period of six months,” said Marcela Aguilera, HIAS Costa Rica’s Economic Inclusion Officer.
+Now, Torres is close to graduating from the program after complying with the requisites in relation to the four key areas.
+“For people to be able to graduate from the Graduation Model Approach, they must be eating properly, saving 5% of their monthly income, sustaining their families, and have made use of support networks in their community for a period of six months,” said Marcela Aguilera, HIAS Costa Rica’s Economic Inclusion Officer.

-HIAS Costa Rica expects 60% of all participants of the GMA to successfully graduate from the program in September when it will come to an end.
-This means that 60% of all participants will have gained self-sufficiency for themselves and their families, and will have integrated into their host communities in Costa Rica.
+HIAS Costa Rica expects 60% of all participants of the Graduation Model Approach to successfully graduate from the program in September when it will come to an end.